underground-software/ILKD_course_materials/README.md

 # ILKD_course_materials

-This respository contains Underground Softrware's primary Introduction to Linux Kernel Development materials for the KDLP program.
+This repository contains Underground Software's primary Introduction to Linux Kernel Development materials for the KDLP program.

-The similarly-named branches in the repository correspond to semesters that KDLP has deliered their course using this material.
+The similarly-named branches in the repository correspond to semesters that KDLP has delivered their course using this material.

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]